About Home and Property Inspection In Gauteng

 I often receive calls from clients who are looking for a home inspection for a single component in the home.
 For instance, this can be a roof leak, a bulging ceiling, or damp problems and so on.

-A single component inspection is also the cheapest inspection, costing less than R1000.00 depending on where you are in my inspection area.
-Moreover, if you want a second component inspected at the same time, this will only cost an additional R500.00.
+A single component inspection is also the cheapest inspection.
+This inspection costs R750.00 depending on where you are in my inspection area.
+Moreover, if you want a second component inspected at the same time, this will only cost an additional R250.00.

-This is the home inspection for the budget conscious!
-The Critical Property Inspection costs about ¾ of the price of a Comprehensive Property Inspection.
+This is the home inspection for the budget-conscious!
+Comparatively, Critical Home Inspections costs about ¾ of the price of a Comprehensive Property Inspection.

 A critical home inspection covers the major components which are the roof, structure, windows and doors, electrical and plumbing.

 You should have a mould inspection when you suspect you might have a mould problem in your property.
-Have your property professionally inspected when you experience breathing difficulties (shortness of breath, tightness in the chest, or respiratory irritation).
-You may also experience neurological difficulties (headaches, dizziness, drowsiness, nausea).
+Furthermore, have your property inspected when you experience breathing difficulties (shortness of breath, tightness in the chest, or respiratory irritation).
+In addition, you may also experience neurological difficulties (headaches, dizziness, drowsiness, sleep loss, nausea).

 When you are building your own home or alterations and extensions are being constructed you need progress inspections.